ali-farhad/Snap/README.md

-# DigixTech
+# Snap

-This is our Agency Portfolio Website.
+This is our Landing page for software called SNAP.
+It is an AI powered accounting software, which extracts data from inovices/sales/receipts and uploads them automatically to other accounting softwares, such as Quickbook, Xero etc.

 It is created by modern CSS3 and does not use any frameworks for styling.

-all the images, illustrations and fonts used herein are stock and/or OpenSource.
+It uses laravel for backend.